 How to communicate more smoothly with developers

-From MVP design to reaching PMF, this course organizes the 'structure of product growth' that product managers must understand, based on practical standards.
+From MVP design to reaching PMF, this course organizes the "product growth structure" that product planners must understand, based on practical industry standards.

 What does this course cover? 📖

-This course goes beyond simple planning methodologies or tool usage, helping you understand why products don't grow, what to experiment with, and when to change direction.
+This course goes beyond simple planning methodologies or tool usage, helping you understand why a product isn't growing, what experiments to conduct, and when to pivot.

-Understanding the entire flow from MVP design to PMF discovery
+Understanding the entire flow from MVP design to PMF exploration

-How to grow your product through small-scale experiments
+How to grow a product through small-scale experiments

-Strategies and tactics that vary depending on company and product type
+Strategies and tactics that vary depending on the company and product type

-Organizing criteria for what should be considered as Retention for each product type
+A summary of criteria for what should be considered Retention based on product type

-👉 This lecture is for those who are "doing planning work, but aren't sure if they're on the right track."
+👉 This lecture is for those who are thinking, "I'm doing the planning, but I'm not sure if I'm on the right track."

 Target Audience/Course Objectives 🙆♀️

-For everyone who is doing planning work or preparing to work as a planner, I want to discuss what you might be missing in actual practice.
-There is no right answer in planning.
+I would like to talk about what you might be missing in practice for everyone who is currently doing planning or preparing to work as a planner.
+There is no single right answer in planning.
 However, there are ways to get closer to the right answer.

-Anyone who is currently working as a PM or PO, or preparing to transition into these roles
+Anyone currently working as a PM or PO, or anyone preparing to transition into those roles.

 PMs and POs who want to manage sprints more flexibly and systematically

-CEOs who are running a startup or preparing to run one
+CEOs who are currently running a startup or are preparing to launch one

-Designers and developers who want to develop a product planning mindset
+Designers or developers who want to develop a planning mindset

-When you're planning a product but communication with developers and designers isn't smooth
+When you are planning a product but communication with developers and designers is not going smoothly

-When you receive feedback that your planning is lacking
+When you receive feedback that your planning is insufficient

-If sprints are progressing slower than expected or schedules are being delayed due to unexpected issues
+When the sprint is slower than expected or the schedule is delayed due to unforeseen issues

-When you're running a startup but are concerned about product growth
+If you are running a startup but are worried about product growth

 Sprint Management Know-how